 If you are at a standstill with the insurance company's adjuster for the other driver, I would urge you to contact an attorney in your area who practices personal injury litigation to help you sort through this either by reaching a fair and reasonable settlement or filing suit.

 Being a family member, next of kin, the father of your son, the hospital's records can be retrieved by signing the hospital's release of medical records form; HIPPA release.
-I usually tell my clients to call the hospital's medical records department to clearly understand its process.
-Often the...Read more »
+I usually tell my clients to call the hospital's medical records department to clearly understand its...Read more »

 Much depends on who was at fault, what were your medical bills and medical treatment.
 What insurance did the car driver have?
 Do you have any permanent injury or impairment?
 You probably have a disfiguring scar which could valued differently depending on how the scarring shows and what your...Read more »

 If any offer is not accepted, the insurance company's adjuster can simply withdraw the offer.
 That usually doesn't happen.
 It also doesn't mean that the insurance will meet your demand or even increase the current offer.
-If you don't reach a reasonable offer from the insurance company, you would...Read more »
+If you don't reach a reasonable offer from the insurance...Read more »

 The sibling is lieing about being the eldest, and the nurses are still not listening.
 The head administrator nurse said in Illinois law the eldest gets to decide what happens to the parent if their is no spouse, just because your the oldest.